Benjamin "Pap" Singleton: Legacy and honors

 In 2002, American scholar Molefi Kete Asante listed "Pap" Singleton as among the 100 Greatest African Americans.

 History of colonies

 Singleton did not establish his Real Estate Association prior to 1874 and did not make his first scouting trip to Kansas until 1876; the Singleton Colony in Cherokee County failed almost immediately after being settled.
-Nicodemus, Kansas was founded independently in 1877 by black settlers from Kentucky, a full year before Singleton founded his successful colony at Dunlap.
+Nicodemus, Kansas was founded independently in 1877 by black settlers from Kentucky, one year before Singleton founded his successful colony at Dunlap.